ARION

 The felines helped the pilot unshackle the cables to release the trucks, and once they were free, Clifton and Robeson climbed into the hefty vehicles.
 One by one, the trucks started up and then rolled out of the shuttle bay down the ramps to the ground.
 After they had driven out a short distance from the plane, they parked and shut them down for now.

 Inside Sir Barton, Dana was already stowing the cable tie-downs, but she would not be launching back to orbit just yet.
-There was no one else on board Arion-1 right now and she would need assistance transferring the earthmovers and other work trucks from the interstellar ship into her shuttle.
+There was no one else on-board Arion-1 right now and she would need assistance transferring the earthmovers and other work trucks from the interstellar ship into her shuttle.

-When everything was secure and readied for a return flight, and an external inspection has been performed, Dana joined Clifton and Robeson, and the three of them walked out toward the lake to join the others.
+When everything was secure and readied for a return flight, and an external inspection had been performed, Dana joined Clifton and Robeson, and the three of them walked out toward the lake to join the others.
 Conversations had fallen to a lull, and standing beside the still water, the whole area was eerily silent.
 Even the sky was clear of clouds but for a few wisps far to the southwest.

 “Just think,” Fernando said in a quiet voice as if he was afraid to break the silence, “This is what a new planet is like.
 No teeming masses or the hustle and bustle of humanity, no traffic noises, no voices raised in alarm or discontent.
 It’s quiet.
 It’s fresh.
 It’s all new.”